 After spending much of the past year obsessing over which two-year-olds in my social circle were toilet trained…and wrestling my own son into size six diapers while cursing the gods who invented juice boxes, I decided to bite the bullet and try the three-day potty training method (made popular by parenting coaches like Lora Jensen and books like Oh Crap!
 Potty Training).
-My husband and I needed 72 straight hours that we could devote to this, so we opted for the three days after Christmas, which was also right on the cusp of our son’s third birthday.
+My husband and I needed 72 straight hours that we could devote to this, so we opted for a long holiday weekend, which was also right on the cusp of our son’s third birthday.
 Here’s what happened…and where it happened.

 First, the ground rules